 The Study by the Crime Prevention Research Center Table 3

 shows the cost of a handgun permit as $10 in South Dakota while the cost in Texas is substantially higher at $140.
 Their table 2 emphasizes the result of discouraging citizens from protecting themselves and their family: 14.7% of adults in South Dakota have concealed carry permits while far fewer adults - just 5.4% - have one in Texas

 Clearly there are other factors as well as demographics and population producing such dramatically lower robbery.
 But since the other crime rates are similar if not a little higher, why just robbery?

 The FBI data verifies the Concealed Carry study findings: the more you encourage armed citizens, the more you discourage armed robbery!

 A study shows that South Dakota is the best state for middle-class individuals to live

 .
 How much does their very low robbery rate caused by their widespread ability to defend themselves and their family have to do with South Dakota's top-place ranking?

 The South Dakota 2019 violent crime rate at 399.0 per 100,000 inhabitants is more or less the same as the 418.9 in Texas, yet the SD robbery rate is 22.0 per 100,000 while TX is 100.0 - over four times higher, not much different to the 2015 comparison in the diagram.

 In 2017, Texas passed a bill to lower the cost of a permit somewhat to $40

 , but NOT to SD's $10.
-An improvement, yet their politicians could lower it far more to further encourage law-abiding citizens to protect themselves, their family and their property from violent criminals.
+An improvement, yet their politicians could do far more to further encourage law-abiding citizens to protect themselves, their family and their property from violent criminals.